Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/connectors-crud.md

 <hr>

-# 1. FOCUS: Provision connetcor pods and launch ADX sink tasks
+# 1. FOCUS: Provision connector cluster & start sink tasks

 This module details (1) provisioning of KafkaConnect pods on AKS, and then (2) starting/managing the Kusto connectors on the pods.